camwest5/python-training-intensive/readme.md

-This is a repository for the UQ Library Python for Data Analysis Training Intensive being held between 14th and 16th of January 2025.
+This is a repository for the UQ Library Python for Data Analysis Training Intensive being held between 8th and 10th of July 2025.

 Over the course of our three-day training series, you will learn
 - The basics of Python